SebastianSolisFenger/my-portfolio-microverse/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running, follow these simple example steps:

 1. Copy this link `https://github.com/SebastianSolisFenger/my-portfolio-microverse.git`.
 2. Get the directory that you want to clone the repository.